Cooklang

 | Shopping list generation | Automatic | Requires app logic | App-specific | Manual |

 Most recipe managers store your data in a proprietary database or use structured formats like JSON-LD, which are designed for search engines rather than humans.
 Cooklang takes a different approach: files are human-readable first, machine-readable second.
-You can edit a Cooklang recipe in any text editor, store it in Git, or move it between apps — no import headaches or vendor lock-in.
+You can edit a Cooklang recipe in any text editor, store it in Git, or move it between apps β no import headaches or vendor lock-in.

-Why Cooklang matters for home cooks
+Why does Cooklang matter for home cooks?

 You do not need to be a programmer to benefit from Cooklang.
 The format solves real problems that every home cook faces: